-Like many people, you might find yourself on the fence, trying to figure out if you should rent or buy a home in Inland Empire or the surrounding area.
+Like many people, you might find yourself on the fence, trying to figure out if you should rent or buy a home in California or the surrounding area.
 There is no right or wrong answer, what is right for one person. may not be right for another!
 Consider these questions below before you make the decision on whether to rent or buy a house.

 How Long Do You Plan On Being There?